-Dead Meat Bacteria Endotoxemia,
+Transcript: Dead Meat Bacteria Endotoxemia

-This notion is supported by many previous studies showing that certain commonly consumed foodstuffs can contain a high bacterial load before cooking, such as fresh hamburger which has often been shown to contain approximately a hundred million bacteria per quarter pounder.”
+“These findings [of inflammatory compounds in animal foods and fermented foods] therefore suggest that apparently unspoiled foodstuffs may nevertheless contain at some point in their preparation or processing a sufficient microbial load to release [endotoxin receptor] stimulants into their growth environment.
+This notion is supported by many previous studies showing that certain commonly consumed foodstuffs can contain a high bacterial load before cooking, such as fresh [hamburger] which has often been shown to contain approximately [a hundred million bacteria per quarter pounder.]”

-But the primary reason all those studies show increased inflammation from animal foods, but not most plant foods, may be the load of dead bacteria, which rlease endotoxins that are absorbed into our system leading to the endotoxemic inflammation we see after meat, egg, and dairy consumption.
+But the primary reason all those studies show increased inflammation from animal foods, but not from most plant foods, may be the load of dead bacteria in animal products, which release endotoxins that are absorbed into our system, leading to the endotoxemic inflammation we see after meat, egg, and dairy consumption, as well.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Serena
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
+This is just an approximation of the audio contributed by Serena.

 Please consider volunteering to help out on the site.